 If your chosen charity is listed, contact the charity directly for further details about the exemption and procedures that must be followed.

 If collections are taking place on private land, such as in a shop, permission needs to be sought from the owner or the individual who is responsible for the premises.
 In addition, if collecting from pub-to-pub, a licence will be required from the local authority in addition to obtaining permission from the pub land lord.

 The Charities Act 2006 in England and Wales and the Charities and Trustee Investment (Scotland) Act 2005 in Scotland proposed a number of changes to public charitable collections.
 These changes have not been inacted yet, however, it would be wise to be aware of what these changes could mean for your charity.
-A summary of the changes in England and Wales are detailed in the section In more detail: public charitable collections (H6) of the Charity Commission and Cabinet Office What Trustees Need to Know publication.

 It is important that you have secure collection buckets and tins.
 As with all fundraising activities, contact the organisation that you wish to fundraise for as they may be able to supply you with suitable collection materials and/or additional guidance.

 While regulations do not directly state that you cannot 'rattle your tin', the Metropolitan Police's guidance states that: